ballerina-platform/module-ballerinax-stan/stan-ballerina/Module.md

 #### Durable Subscriptions

 Durable subscriptions allow clients to assign a durable name to a subscription when it is created.
-Doing this causes the NATS Streaming server to track the last acknowledged message for that clientID + durable name, so that only messages since the last acknowledged message will be delivered to the client.
+Doing this causes the NATS Streaming server to track the last-acknowledged message for that `clientID` + `durable name` so that only messages since the last acknowledged message will be delivered to the client.
 These subscriptions will survive a server restart.

 ```ballerina